Codecademy/docs/content/javascript/concepts/strings/terms/startsWith/startsWith.md

   - "paths/web-development"
 ---

-Checks whether a string begins with the specified characters.
+The `.startsWith()` Python string method checks whether a string begins with the specified characters.
 It will only return a boolean value, either `true` or `false`.

 ## Syntax